consler/Karma/README.md

 * ### Breeding animals

 ## Customization
 **When you first start your server, a file called karma.yml is created.
 Using it, you can configure everything about this plugin.
-If you feel like anything's missing, please create an issur**
+If you feel like anything's missing, please create an issue**

 > **NOTE**:
 > Changes only take effect after restarting the server

 ## Commands
 ### /setkarma
 Set one's karma to an integer.
-The player doesn't have to be online but must've been on the server at least once.
+The player doesn't have to be online, but must've been on the server at least once.

 Usage:
 ```